Using a Sankey diagram

 2.1.
 Display custom flow

-If your data has information about a quantity transferring between pairs of items, the Sankey diagram can visualize these items according to the connections in your data instead of displaying a hierarchical structure.
+If your data has information about quantities transferring between pairs of items, the Sankey diagram can assemble these into the correct structure and visualize them according to the connections in your data instead of displaying a hierarchical structure.

-This dataset contains source-target pairs to describe the links in the diagram between pairs of nodes.
-If you want to customize or display further information about individual nodes based on your data, you will need a second metric set providing a row of information for each node rather than for each pair of nodes.
+When setting up a custom flow as described above, note that the dataset contains source-target pairs describing the links in the diagram between pairs of nodes.
+If you want to customize or display further information about each individual node based on your data, you will need a second metric set providing a row of information describing each node rather than each pair of nodes.

-Drag a hierarchy or column of data corresponding with the values already used as sources and targets onto Rows.
-You can then add additional measures and hierarchies and use them in tooltips, for colors or other visualization options in the Visualization tab.
+Drag data corresponding with the names already used as sources and targets onto Rows.
+You can then add additional data to use in tooltips, for colors, or other visualization options in the Visualization tab.
+(If you already have another metric set containing this data, you can also drag the entire metric set onto the Sankey diagram.)

 3. Change link color and width